czcorpus/kontext/INSTALL.md

 ### Client-side implementation notes

-Specifications of some plug-ins include also a client-side functionality.
-In case of customizing *ucnk_* plug-ins there will be typically no need to modify the client-side part because the difference will be probably in a server solution (e.g. different storage engine).
+Some of the plug-ins include also a client-side functionality which for example enriches user interface benefiting from plug-in's server-side services.
+Unless you want to change user interface in some way there will probably no need to modify the client-side code of prepackaged plug-ins even if you rewrite the server-side from scratch.

 Client-side plug-in must be defined as an [AMD](https://github.com/amdjs/amdjs-api) compatible module.
 A sample implementation may look like in the following code: